tendermint/tendermint/docs/specification/new-spec/blockchain.md

 ## Block

-A block consists of a header, a list of transactions, a list of votes (the commit), and a list of evidence if malfeasance (ie. signing conflicting votes).
+A block consists of a header, a list of transactions, a list of votes (the commit), and a list of evidence of malfeasance (ie. signing conflicting votes).

 ```go
 type Block struct {